2019 Ohio Bobcats football team

 The 2019 Ohio Bobcats football team represented Ohio University in the 2019 NCAA Division I FBS football season.
 They were led by 15th year head coach Frank Solich and played their home games at Peden Stadium in Athens, Ohio, as members of the East Division of the Mid-American Conference.

-Previous season

-The Bobcats finished the 2018 season with a 9–4 record for the second straight year and finished the conference tied for second place with a 6–2 Conference Record and a invite to the Frisco Bowl where they defeated the San Diego State Aztecs.

 Preseason

 MAC media poll

 The MAC released their preseason media poll on July 23, 2019, with the Bobcats predicted to finish in first place in the East Division.
 Ohio was also picked as the overall favorite to win the MAC Championship Game.